 The use of cryptocurrency and blockchain technology within the iGaming industry has risen exponentially in recent years.
+We expect to see it more widely used in some of the biggest and best online casinos, brands such as this one and more.
 Although full integration of cryptos into the sector is still a concept that is very much in development, there are many innovative platforms, initial coin offerings (ICOs) and foundations that are making waves in this arena.
 The potential offered to iGaming by cryptocurrency is significant, and with the following innovators leading the charge, there’s hope that integration will become a reality before the close of the decade.

 JoyToken is a radical newcomer in the iGaming and eGaming space.
 Incorporating a cryptocurrency with a development platform launched through an ICO, this project intends to bring “new, innovative and exciting content to market” by supporting independent game and app developers through its unique application programming interface (API).

 Transforming the industry is a bold ambition to hold, particularly since the platform launched less than six months ago, but there’s a lot of experience within the JoyToken Foundation.
 CEO Andrew MacDonald has teamed up with iGaming, software development and venture capitalism experts and executives.
 CMO Mike Leys and CTO Steve Giordano Imbroll both earned their stripes working for top iGaming platform PokerStars, an innovator in online entertainment with its full suite of gaming products, which can be accessed on the official PokerStars mobile app.

 In a recent in-depth interview with TechBullion, MacDonald shared JoyToken’s vision for an iGaming industry powered by blockchain: “We will be able to provide access to the eGaming market to small developers.
 Those with big ideas and insufficient funds and time to get their games out there….enabling the developers to produce their own unique content will create avenues for new ideas and innovations.”